Diagnostic Radiographer Apprenticeship

 Ofsted: 'Good' Ofsted rating for Apprenticeships at Keele University in Full Inspection, June 2023.

-• The apprenticeship offers a blended approach to education using a mixture of on-the-job learning, online teaching and an in-situ day every six weeks at our specialised Radiography Suite and Image Analysis Digital Health Hub on campus at Keele University.
+• The apprenticeship offers a blended approach to learning, combining on-the-job training, online teaching and an on-campus study day every six weeks at our specialised Radiography Suite and Image Analysis Digital Health Hub on campus at Keele University.

 The apprenticeship is focused on applying the subject theory into applicants own clinical practice.
 Apprentices will develop the ability to reflect on and respond proactively to change, undertaking a range of diagnostic imaging tests whilst maintaining excellent patient and client care.